 Housing costs in Tyngsborough are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Tyngsborough is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Tyngsborough isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Tyngsborough are a mix of both white- and blue-collar jobs.
 Overall, Tyngsborough is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Tyngsborough who work in management occupations (13.09%), office and administrative support (10.76%), and sales jobs (10.43%).
+There are especially a lot of people living in Tyngsborough who work in management occupations (13.64%), sales jobs (11.93%), and office and administrative support (9.12%).

 Also of interest is that Tyngsborough has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Tyngsborough in 2010 was $43,787, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $175,148 for a family of four.
+The per capita income in Tyngsborough in 2018 was $48,375, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $193,500 for a family of four.
 However, Tyngsborough contains both very wealthy and poor people as well.

 The most common language spoken in Tyngsborough is English.
-Other important languages spoken here include Portuguese and Chinese.
+Other important languages spoken here include Portuguese and Spanish.